nickvidal/community-growth/README.md

 * The CHAOSS project can provide channels for cross-project discussion and collaboration.
 * Create a strategy for each marketing/contribution channel (Blog, Newsletter, Podcast, Social Media, Code Repository, etc).
 For example, for the CHAOSS Blog, invite affiliates and ambassadors for guest posts.
 Also publish guest posts for them.
 This is a great way to reach a new audience to expand our network and also to let them tap into ours.
 * As the community matures, publish CHAOSS material on different formats, languages, and tailored for different audiences.
 Examples: Specification, Documentation, One pagers, Infographics, Checklists, White papers, Scientific Papers and Articles, eBooks, Case studies, Reference Training Programs, User Manuals, Developer Manuals, Handbooks, Reports, etc.
-* Allow ffiliates and ambassadors to add satellite events and activities to the CHAOSS website.
+* Allow affiliates and ambassadors to add satellite events and activities to the CHAOSS website (see the Events section below).

 |Successful Affiliates/Members Program|
 |----|